dcusworth/image_spark_mpi/README.md

 <br />

-We also ran model parallelism on the dataset of our own images - pictures of hands labelled from 0-5 ([Driver for hybrid model parallelism - own images](https://github.com/dcusworth/image_spark_mpi/blob/master/model/HYBRID/benchmark_model_parallel_fingers.py), [OpenMP model parallelism - own images](https://github.com/dcusworth/image_spark_mpi/blob/master/model/HYBRID/train_openmp_model.pyx)).
+We also ran model parallelism on the dataset of our own images - pictures of hands labelled from 0-5 ([Driver for hybrid model parallelism - own images](https://github.com/dcusworth/image_spark_mpi/blob/master/model/HYBRID/benchmark_model_parallel_fingers.py), [OpenMP model parallelism - own images](https://github.com/dcusworth/image_spark_mpi/blob/master/model/HYBRID/train_openmp_model_own.pyx)).
 We trained the full set of our own images (16,000 images) serially in 470 seconds, and achieved a prediction accuracy of 87% on the reserved validation set.
 The MNIST dataset by comparison took 70 seconds to serially train 16,000 images.
 This is due to the higher pixel resolution of our own images (60x40) compared to the MNIST dataset (28x28).
-Allocating resources for our larger images was more difficult on Odyssey, so we benchmarked only for a maximum of 4 threads and 4 nodes (Figure 6).
-Like in the model hybrid setup of the MNIST dataset, we see the best speedup for the maximum number of nodes and threads (4 each).
-Compared to the MNIST dataset, we see better speedup and efficiency for 4 threads and 4 nodes.
-We suggest this is because our own images have a higher pixel resolution, so the tiling parallel matrix multiplication gives better speedup.
+We benchmark our algorithm for 3,000 images varying both nodes and threads between 1 and 8.
+We see a maximum speedup of 6 by using 8 nodes with 8 cores.
+Compared to the MNIST dataset, we see better speedup and efficiency.
+This is caused by the higher pixel resolution of the images, leading to a larger speedup related to the tiling parallel matrix multiplication.

 <figure>
 <img src="https://github.com/dcusworth/image_spark_mpi/blob/master/img/own_hybrid.png" alt="model_par" WIDTH="700"/>